tomvanbraeckel/yamcs.github.com/yss.md

 ## Run Yamcs and the Simulator

-With all the preparations done, we now get to the real meat of running a Yamcs instance in a box (well, container).
+With all the preparations done, we now get to run a Yamcs instance in a box (well, container).

 1. Get the YSS configuration.